-- 1 Why do many Australians live on the southern and eastern coast? - Where are the wettest regions of Australia?
-Where are the driest regions of Australia? - How do many farmers and communities in inland Australia access more water? - Use the map in Source 1.32 to estimate how much rainfall is received every year on average where you live.
+- 1 Why do many Australians live on the southern and eastern coast? - 2 Where are the wettest regions of Australia?
+Where are the driest regions of Australia? - 3 How do many farmers and communities in inland Australia access more water? - 4 Use the map in Source 1 to estimate how much rainfall is received every year on average where you live.

-- 5 Use the PQE method outlined on page 47 to describe the distribution of Australia's rainfall. - 6 Four climate graphs are shown in Source 1.32.
+- 5 Use the PQE method explained in the Skill drill on page 49 to describe the distribution of Australia's rainfall. - 6 Four climate graphs are shown in Source 1.
 Each of these gives us two important pieces of information about the climate at a particular place.
 Rainfall is shown as a series of blue bars while average temperatures are shown with a red line.
 The trickiest part of reading a climate graph is reading the correct scales.
 Temperature is shown on the left-hand side, rainfall is shown on the right-hand side, and months along the bottom.
-For more information on reading a climate graph refer to section GT.2 of 'The geographer's toolkit'. - a Which is the most water poor of the four places shown?
+For more information on reading a climate graph refer to page 29 of 'The geography toolkit'. - a Which is the most water poor of the four places shown?
 Why is this? - b Which has the most even or reliable rainfall throughout the year?
 Why is this? - c Which has the most seasonal rainfall?